yousufmohi/Haven/README.md

 Haven addresses the challenge of finding available shelter space in real time for individuals in need, especially in emergency situations, by providing up-to-date shelter information.

 🔍 **Why did you choose to build this?**
-I built this project to improve access to crucial resources for homeless individuals by using technology to monitor shelter capacity and share real-time data through an intuitive online platform.
+We built this project to improve access to crucial resources for homeless individuals by using technology to monitor shelter capacity and share real-time data through an intuitive online platform.

 🚀 **What impact do you hope to create?**
-I hope to make a meaningful difference by ensuring people in need can quickly locate nearby shelters with available space, ultimately helping them access safe environments and support.
+We hope to make a meaningful difference by ensuring people in need can quickly locate nearby shelters with available space, ultimately helping them access safe environments and support.

 ---